 The Profile does not intend to discourage innovation, although it strives to ensure that methods permitted by the profile requirements will result in performance that meets the Profile Claim.
 The above pipeline provides a reference model.
 Algorithms which achieve the same result as the reference model but use different methods may be permitted, for example by directly measuring the change between two image sets rather than measuring the absolute volumes separately.
 Developers of such algorithms are encouraged to work with the appropriate QIBA committee to conduct any groundwork and assessment procedure revisions needed to demonstrate the requisite performance.

 The requirements included herein are intended to establish a baseline level of capabilities.
 Providing higher performance or advanced capabilities is both allowed and encouraged.
 The Profile does not intend to limit how equipment suppliers meet these requirements.

+3.0.
+Site Conformance

+This activity involves establishing the overall conformance of an imaging site to this Profile.
+It includes criteria to confirm the conformance of each of the participating Actors at the site.

+3.0.1 Discussion

+A site conforms to the Profile if each relevant actor conforms to each requirement assigned in the Activities of the Profile.
+Activities represent steps in the chain of preparing for and generating biomarker values (e.g. product validation, system calibration, patient preparation, image acquisition, image analysis, etc.).

+Since a site may assess conformance actor by actor, a checklist document is available which extracts, for convenient reference, all the requirements in this Profile and regroups the requirements by Actor.

+Sites may be able to obtain a QIBA Conformance Statement for some actors (e.g. Acquisition Devices) attesting to their conformance to this Profile, rather than the site having to confirm conformance themselves.

+3.0.2 Specification